kuhlaid/dataverse-dockerfile/README.md

 ## What are the steps to build a Dataverse host?

 Within Docker Desktop, create a new Dev Environment using `https://github.com/kuhlaid/dataverse-dockerfile`.
-This will build a simple RockyLinux Docker container for running the Dataverse Software build process.

-Next open the terminal of your new container in Docker Desktop and run:
+This will build a simple Linux Docker container with the files from this repo, and we will use this container to run the [Dockerfile](/Dockerfile) since we need commands run from a consistent source for testing.
+To run the [Dockerfile](/Dockerfile) open the terminal of your new container in Docker Desktop and run:

 ```bash
 cd com*
 docker build -t starter .
 ```

+Note: Docker Desktop Dev Environment places code from GitHub under a `com.docker.devenvironments.code` directory so we use `cd com*` for short to open this directory.
-Now we have a `starter` Docker image we need to run the image (create a container) and open the terminal in the container to run:
+Now we have a `starter` Docker image we need to run the `starter` image (create a container) and open the terminal of the container to run:

 ```bash
 cd dataverse
 ./conf/docker-aio/prep_it.bash
 ```

 These commands will open the root directory of the Dataverse code and then execute the `prep_it.bash` script to begin the Dataverse software build process.

+> *These processes are currently failing on the Maven build, so this documentation will likely change.*